bmlt-enabled/bmlt-root-server/CONTRIBUTING.md

 1. Edit `bmlt.env` to set your google maps api key, `GKEY=API_KEY`.
 1. Run the command `make deps-dev` in the top-level `bmlt-root-server` directory.
 1. Run the command `make run` in the `docker` subdirectory, leaving the window open.
 1. In another window, run `docker exec -it docker_bmlt_1 bash` to open a bash shell accessing the container's file system.
-You will be in the directory `/var/www/html/`.
-1. In the bash shell run `rm auto-config.inc.php`.
+1. In the bash shell, `cd /var/www/html/` then `rm auto-config.inc.php`.
 1. Leave the shell open so that you can check whether the installer generated a new `auto-config.inc.php` and if so what it contains.
 1. Browse to `http://localhost:8000/main_server/`.
 1. In the browser you will now be in the Install Wizard.
 Start by filling in the Database Connection Settings screen as follows.